 SBS World News ran a story over the weekend about the innovative scheme - Timeless Play - where...Read more >

 We understand that moving into residential aged care involves a lot of change and can lead to you having a number of questions.
 We are more than happy to answer any questions you may have, but we have also listed some websites that you might find useful.

 Advocacy, support and information to empower older people and people with disabilities.

-The Aged Care Complaints Scheme (the Scheme) provides a free service for anyone to raise their concerns about the quality or care or services being delivered to people receiving aged care services subsidised by the Australian Government.
+The Aged Care Quality and Safety Commission provides a free service for anyone to raise their concerns about the quality of care or services being delivered to people receiving aged care services subsidised by the Australian Government.

 Access to resources, support services, education for people with dementia, their carers and family members.